yguitton/training-material/events/2025-05-12-galaxy-academy-2025.md

 title: Galaxy Training Academy 2025
 description: |
   The Galaxy Academy is a self-paced online training event for beginners as well as learners who would like to improve their Galaxy data analysis skills.
-Over the course of one week, we will have a different topic and focus every day.
+Over the course of one week, we offer a diverse selection of learning track for you.

-  <button id="program-button" class="btn btn-info" onclick="$('#program-tab').tab('show');">Start the Course!</button>
+# <button id="program-button" class="btn btn-info" onclick="$('#program-tab').tab('show');">Start the Course!</button>

 cover-image: events/images/galaxy-academy-logo.png
 cover-image-alt: logo for the Galaxy Academy event consisting of a laptop surrounded by illustrations of DNA molecules